-This is a competency-based clinical experience, which emphasizes patient assessment, formulation of presumptive diagnoses and treatment plans.
+Introduces students to a competency-based clinical experience, emphasizing patient assessment, formulation of presumptive diagnoses and treatment plans.
 The clinical experiences are performed at local hospitals.
 This is the second of three courses in the clinical setting for a paramedic student.
-Student must have successfully completed EMT 290 and 291 to be allowed into this class.
-Corequisite: EMT 292.
+Prerequisites: Student must have completed EMT 290 with a "C+" or better and EMT 291 with a "P".
+Corequisites: EMT 292.

-EMT 294 PARAMEDIC PAR

-PARAMEDIC PART III
+EMT 294 PARAMEDIC PART III

-Offers third part of a three-term course, which includes EMT 290, EMT 292.
+Offers third part of a three-term course, which includes EMT 290 and EMT 292.
 Continues on anaphylactic, toxicological, environmental, geriatric, pediatric, neonatal, and endocrine emergencies; infectious diseases; capnography; special patient populations; hematology; psychiatric care; crime scene presentation; genitourinary care; and trauma care.
 Applies didactic knowledge to campus-based laboratory skills practice and clinical patient care in the hospital setting.
 Corequisite: EMT 295.
-Prerequisite: current immunizations, current Oregon EMT-B or higher certification, current CPR for the health care provider, acceptance into the Paramedic program and completion of EMT 290, EMT 291, EMT 292 and EMT 293.
+Prerequisite: current immunizations, current Oregon EMT-B or higher certification, current CPR for the health care provider, acceptance into the Paramedic program and completion of EMT 290, EMT 291, EMT 292, EMT 293.